Caerwent/Coquille/README.md

 If you need more complexe content, you can use html files but pay attention they will be displayed in an embedd webview.
 One you have your content data files, create a json file to describe the side menu.
 Each side menu element is described using 4 fields:

 - label, which contains the text displayed in side menu for the item
-       - type, with 3 possible values: 0 for section header element, 1 for html content element and 2 for simple json content element
+- type, with 3 possible values:

+	* 0 for section header element,
+	* 1 for html content element
+	* 2 for simple json content element
 - remote, true if content file associated to this menu entry is a remote file, false in other case.
 This field is not required for section header element
 - data, contains the content data file url or location.
 For local data file, use the following scheme "file:///android_asset/".
 It can be an html or simple json file following the type field value
 See side_menu_content.json sample file for more details.

 Finally, go into the app/src/main/res/values folder and change the config.xml file to set the side menu file.
 For remote side menu file, the sidemnu_location parameter contains the url.
 For local file, no need to use the "file:///android_asset/" scheme, set directly the json file name located in assets folder.